Code of Conduct Hosting (CCH)

 f) The hosting provider is entitled to bill the customer for any expenditure incurred in relation to a notice.
 The customer must compensate the hosting provider for any other damage suffered as a result of asserted claims.
 The hosting provider may demand a surety from the customer as a precautionary payment to cover such damage.
 If this surety is not paid, the hosting provider may withdraw the service.

 The hosting provider shall take internal organisational measures to respond to notices quickly.
-It shall appoint someone as its Head of Illegal Content and make clear on its website how and to whom notices ought to be sent as part of the notice and take down procedure (using an online form, for example).
+It shall appoint a point of contact for illegal content and make clear on its website how and to whom notices are to be sent (using an online form, for example).

-Swico provides its members with samples of the letters mentioned in the CCH that they must send to customers and to senders of notices.
+Swico provides its members with samples of the letters mentioned in the CCH that they must send to customers and to senders of a notice, as well as samples of how to draft online abuse notices.

 The CCH is a document of voluntary self-regulation.
-In view of the current legal uncertainty surrounding provider liability, Swico cannot guarantee that hosting providers will be exempt from criminal prosecution or civil liability if they comply with the CCH.
+Swico cannot guarantee that compliance with the CCH will protect the hosting provider from criminal prosecution or civil liability under the applicable law.

-This Hosting Code of Conduct enters into force on 15 April 2020.
+This version of the Hosting Code of Conduct enters into force on 1 April 2025 and replaces all previous versions.